jamesob/coldcore/README.md

 lose funds using it (knock wood), it is young and therefore in alpha.
 Some bugs are only shallow under time, so unless you're a highly technical user who can scrutinize the code pretty closely, hold off on using this for a few months.

+I am using this code to manage my mainnet coins, but I don't recommend you do the same until a stable release.

 ## Comparison to other wallets